Royal Ascot 2012: Days 3, 4 and 5

 Her Majesty was, as always, in attendance wearing a green-blue ensemble with one of her favourite brooches – the Rhodesian Flame Lily one.
 Out to support her was Princess Beatrice wearing a coral red outfit and understated beige hat.
 Also there were Peter and Autumn Phillips; the latter looked lovely in navy blue dress and matching hat.
 Princess Haya of Jordan had another winner on the last day, making it her third during this year’s Ascot.

 To read more about Royal Ascot, visit this thread – Royal Ascot.Filed under British Royals

-Tagged Autumn Phillips, Elizabeth II, Fashion, Horse Racing, In-Laws, Peter Phillips, Prince Michael of Kent, Princess Beatrice of York, Princess Eugenie of York, Princess Haya, Princess Michael, Royal Ascot, The Countess of Wessex, The Duke of Edinburgh, The Princess Royal.
+Tagged Autumn Phillips, Elizabeth II of the United Kingdom, Fashion, Horse Racing, In-Laws, Peter Phillips, Prince Michael of Kent, Princess Beatrice of York, Princess Eugenie of York, Princess Haya bint Hussein of Jordan, Princess Michael of Kent, Royal Ascot, The Countess of Wessex, The Duke of Edinburgh, The Princess Royal.